 Reject

 Four National Bodies (Germany, Sweden, Finland and Japan NBs) highlighted various issues related to patent rights in the 60-day ballot on IEEE Std 802.11ax-2021 that was conducted under the PSDO agreement.
 Generally, the comments require IEEE 802 to draw attention to patent rights of which it is aware in relation to IEEE Std 802.11ax-2021.
-Some of the comments also asserted that fast tracking under the PSDO agreement cannot proceed unless existing negative Letters of Assurance submitted to IEEE SA in relation to 802.11ax are replaced with positive Letters of Assurance.
+Some of the comments also asserted that fast tracking under the PSDO agreement cannot proceed unless existing negative Letters of Assurance submitted to IEEE Standards Association (IEEE SA) in relation to 802.11ax are replaced with positive Letters of Assurance.

 IEEE 802’s responsibility under the JTC1 Directives is to draw the attention of the committee (SC6 in this case) to any patent rights of which the proposer (IEEE 802 in this case) is aware and considers to cover any item of the proposal [clause 2.14.2 a)].
 IEEE 802 believes it has fulfilled this responsibility in relation to the submission of IEEE Std 802.11ax-2021 for consideration under the PSDO agreement, as described below.

-IEEE SA has publicly published three relevant negative Letters of Assurance that have been submitted in relation to IEEE Std 802.11ax-2021.
+IEEE SA has published the four negative Letters of Assurance that have been submitted in relation to IEEE Std 802.11ax-2021.
 They are available for consideration by ISO and other interested parties via https://standards.ieee.org/about/sasb/patcom/patents.html.
-All three Letters of Assurance state that the submitter may own, control, or have the ability to license patent claims that might be or become essential (in relation to 802.11ax).
-However, none of the negative Letters of Assurance identify any specific patent rights.
-Even if the negative Letters of Assurance identified specific patent rights, a position on whether they cover any item in IEEE Std 802.11ax-2021 is never taken by IEEE 802 because, as noted in the IEEE SA’s Letter of Assurance form, IEEE takes no position with respect to the validity or essentiality of Patent Claims.
+One of the negative Letters of Assurance is not relevant in the context of this response because the submitter subsequently provided a positive Letter of Assurance in relation to 802.11ax.
+The three relevant Letters of Assurance state that the submitter may own, control, or have the ability to license Patent Claims that might be or become Essential Patent Claims (in relation to 802.11ax).
+The Letters of Assurance indicate the possibility of potential Patent Claims relevant to 802.11ax but do not make definitive assertions of any Patent Claims.
+In addition, none of the Letters of Assurance identify any specific patent rights.
+Even if the Letters of Assurance identified specific patent rights, a position on whether they cover any item in IEEE Std 802.11ax-2021 is never taken by IEEE 802 because, as noted in the IEEE SA’s Letter of Assurance form, IEEE takes no position with respect to the validity or essentiality of Patent Claims.
 IEEE SA’s policy in this respect is also documented in the IEEE SA Standards Board Bylaws [clause 6.2].
-On this basis, IEEE 802 states that there are no patent rights of which IEEE 802 (as proposer) is aware and considers to cover any item of the proposal (i.e. IEEE Std 802.11ax-2021).
+On this basis, while IEEE 802 is aware of the possibility of potential Patent Claims noted in the three relevant Letters of Assurance, IEEE 802 is unable to conclude there are any patent rights of which IEEE 802 (as proposer) is aware that it considers to cover any item of the proposal (i.e., IEEE Std 802.11ax-2021).